LydiaOladiran/RestaurantOrderAnalysis/README.md

 ## In this analysis i answered the following questions

+1) What is the average customer rating
-1) What is the total number of items sold?
+2) What is the total number of items sold?
-2) What is the total amount of orders?
+3) What is the total amount of orders?
-4) Which customer ordered the most?
+4) What is the average delivery time?
 5) What is the number of customer per zone?
-6) When do customers order more in a day?
-7)  Which restaurant received the most orders?
+6) Which restaurant received the most orders?
-8) What is the most used mode of payment?
+7) What is the most used mode of payment?
-9) Which is the most liked cuisine?
+8) Which is the most liked cuisine?
+9) When do customers order more in a day?
-10) Which zone has the most sales?
+10) Which customer ordered the most?
 11) What is the total order for each zone?